 Applicants to the Visual Studies Program are encouraged to submit an example of a written history assignment.

 How to Submit Your Work

 CCA prefers undergraduate portfolios submitted as a series of digital images and recognizes three types of portfolios for submission: online, mail, or as application attachments.

 Portfolios will not be returned.
 Although every precaution is taken to protect portfolios, the college cannot be held responsible for loss or damage.

 Applicants may submit their portfolio for review using SlideRoom.
 The digital platform allows you to create an inventory of your best work, which includes title, date, medium, dimensions, and notes.

-CCA asks for a portfolio to consist of 10-20 digital images.
 You are neither required to submit the maximum of 20 images nor is an applicant penalized for submitting fewer than 20.

 (Please note, no changes to your portfolio can be made following final submission.)